cpmpercussion/homepage/_lab/01-join.md

 Here's some project ideas that could be extended or shaped to suit you:

+- Creating a New Interface for Musical Expression
+- Generating harmony from a melody sequence
+- Generatinng "improved" versions of melody/MIDI content
+- Neural nnetworks for generating digital audio
+- Evolutionary music making

+{% comment %}
 ### Creating a New Interface for Musical Expression

 Computers and electronics give us so many new opportunities to create new kinds of musical instruments (and new kinds of music).
 We often think of these systems as containing an _interface_ between a human user and sound synthesisers.
 The interface can either be a piece of computer software (e.g., a web app, or a p5.js program), or hardware (e.g., an Arduino with custom sensors).
 [New Interfaces for Musical Expression](https://nime.org) is a research field where we explore how these new software and hardware-based instruments work and what kinds of music they can make.